NHMDenmark/Mass-Digitizer/spines/taxonomy/GBIF taxonomy to DB table.md

-### This staatement prepares the table to be imported into.
-The fields are generally large in order to accomodate the largest strings in the GBIF taxonomy.
+### This statement prepares the table to be imported into.
+The fields are generally large (varchar 512) in order to accomodate the largest strings in the GBIF taxonomy.
 The 'namepublishedin' column can on occation be very large.

 ```